 Deploying the App-V 5.0 Server

-You can install the App-V 5.0 server features by using different configurations.
-The various deployment configurations are described in this topic.
-Before you install the server features, you should also read and understand the server section of App-V 5.0 Security Considerations.
+You can install the App-V 5.0 server features by using different deployment configurations, which described in this topic.
+Before you install the server features, review the server section of App-V 5.0 Security Considerations.

 |Before you install and configure the App-V 5.0 servers, you must specify a port where each component will be hosted.
 You must also add the associated firewall rules to allow incoming requests to access the specified ports.
 The installer does not modify firewall settings.|